Design it. Sell it. We print it.

 Left-chest design

-Left-chest placement is perfect for cute pocket designs, school or team uniforms, and provides the best logo size for shirts.
+Left-chest placement is classic for cute pocket designs, school or team uniforms, and provides the best logo size for shirts.

-A popular choice for branding and promotional use, it adds a sophisticated, professional, yet personalized look to a simple garment.
+A popular choice for branding and promotional use, it adds a polished, professional, yet personalized look to a simple garment.

 This placement is great for both children and adult sizes.
-The left-chest design fits well on polo shirts and button-down tees, displaying small illustrations and texts without overpowering the entire chest area.
+The left-chest design fits well on polo shirts and button-down tees, displaying small illustrations and text without overpowering the chest.

 Printing requirements: